cyberbotics/webots-doc/darwin-op/foreword.md

 This document will explain you how it is possible to program the DARwIn-OP robot using Webots.
-Webots allows to program both the virtual robot model and the real robot by crosscompiling programs, or by remote-controlling the robot.
+Webots allows to program both the virtual robot model and the real robot by cross-compiling programs, or by remote-controlling the robot.

 In the first chapters, all the features of the simulation model of the DARwIn-op will be presented and the examples included in Webots will be explained.